Covid 19 Delta outbreak: Experts surprised as My Covid Record Vaccine Pass problems persist - NZ Herald

 Despite the problems, many people did manage to register and receive a My Vaccine Pass (once you complete registration on My Covid Record, you are emailed a link for adding your Vaccine Pass - which includes a QR code to your smartphone's Apple or Google Wallet.
 You also receive your pass as an email attachment PDF, which can be printed out.
 Another option is to phone the Ministry of Health on 0800 222 478 to request a hard copy of your Vaccine Pass be snail-mailed to you.
 The number was overloaded yesterday).

-At her 1pm briefing, Prime Minister Jacinda Ardern said 60,000 had received a My Vaccine Pass.
+At her 1pm briefing, Prime Minister Jacinda Ardern said 60,000 had received a My Vaccine Pass (all up, some 4.3 million are eligible).

 Hipkins said the Government was likely to set up walk-in facilities for those still having problems.